Climate bad bank concept has ideal test case

-MELBOURNE, June 29 (Reuters Breakingviews) - The recent bull market in coal may have come at the right time for BHP (BHP.AX), (BHPB.L).
+MELBOURNE (Reuters Breakingviews) - The recent bull market in coal may have come at the right time for BHP.
 The miner on Monday sold to joint-venture partner Glencore its one-third stake in a Colombian mine, one of several fossilised assets it wants to offload.
-Potential suitors for the rest, such as Australia’s Whitehaven Coal (WHC.AX) or Elliott Management-backed Peabody Energy (BTU.N), are sitting on healthier valuations.
+Potential suitors for the rest, such as Australia’s Whitehaven Coal or Elliott Management-backed Peabody Energy, are sitting on healthier valuations.
 BHP boss Mike Henry has a better option, though.

 Recent deals in South Africa are also instructive.
-South 32 (S32.AX), itself spun out of BHP in 2015, took almost two years to flog assets there, and had to pay $250 million to help cover long-term costs.
-Thungela Resources (TGAJ.J), which Anglo-American hived off in June, trades at less than 1 times its EBITDA even after a 60% runup in the stock price.
+South 32, itself spun out of BHP in 2015, took almost two years to flog assets there, and had to pay $250 million to help cover long-term costs.
+Thungela Resources, which Anglo-American hived off in June, trades at less than 1 times its EBITDA even after a 60% runup in the stock price.

 The lower-grade, Australian coal assets that Henry has put on the block should be worth more than Thungela’s.
 RBC analysts reckon they could generate up to $500 million in EBITDA, a mere 1.4% of BHP’s estimated total this financial year.
 On a blended Whitehaven and New Hope multiple, a sale could reap as much as $2.7 billion, excluding the Colombian stake, and allow BHP to cut its in-house carbon emissions by 10%.